Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Tennessee's games this season have gone over 40 points 10 of 15 times.

-- Miami's games have gone over 40 points in eight of 15 chances this season.
+- Tennessee and its opponents have gone over the current 39.5-point total in 10 of 15 games this season.

-- The combined points per game average of the two teams, 44.1, is 4.1 points above Sunday's over/under.

-- This contest's total is 2.7 points under the 42.7 these two squads combine to give up per game in 2021.

 Titans stats and trends